qgis/QGIS-Documentation/source/docs/documentation_guidelines/first_contribution.rst

    or to fix a build error.
 Checkout the ``Files changed`` tab in your pull request page and click the pencil next to the filename you want to modify.
    Actually any new changes done to your branch is appended to your pull request.
-   Hence, do it only if the change has to do with the issue you are fixing, otherwise create a new branch for those changes following the steps above.
+   Hence, do it only if the change has anything to do with the issue you are fixing, otherwise create a new branch for those changes following the steps above.
 #.
 Once everything looks good to you and others, a committer can merge your branch
    with the main repo.
 Your contribution is validated.
 #.
 If you want, you can now delete the branch you used, to avoid having too many
    (unused and outdated) branches crowding your repository.

-Doing this little steps will make you learn the process easier.
+Doing this little steps will make you learn the process easily.

 .. warning:: Be vigilant to pull request against ``qgis:master`` and not your own ``master`` branch, otherwise nobody is aware of your changes and you may